marcusportmann/inception/README.md

    ```
    brew install --ignore-dependencies maven
    ```
-6. Install jenv to manage multiple Java versions by executing the following commands:
+6. Install jenv to manage multiple Java versions by executing the following commands in a Terminal window.
    ```
    brew install jenv